Drug Development: The Review Record Behind Asset Decisions

 - SEC EDGAR for public company filings

 The web research provider is separate.
-It can help discover public evidence across the web, but it is always assisted-live and review-gated.
-It does not become authoritative evidence until a reviewer accepts it.
+It can help discover sources across the web, but it is always assisted-live and review-gated.
+It does not become authoritative source material until a reviewer accepts it.

 The abstraction layer